 Having said all that, the main reason why you may want to look into an alternative to OVH has to be customer support.
 The company’s support staff is notoriously bad at identifying and fixing problems while also taking forever to get the job done.
 Also worth noting is that there is no live chat option here.
 That’s pretty unusual for a company as large as this, particularly when you consider that live chat is generally the most popular method of contacting customer support.

 OVH is not the worst hosting provider we’ve ever seen but there are a few important areas where the company could definitely make some improvements.
-The customer support, in particular, seems very unreliable and not having a live chat option is always a major drawback.
+Customer support, in particular, seems very unreliable, and not having a live chat option is always a major drawback.
 Naturally, your experience with OVH’s staff may differ from ours but after reading a lot of customer reviews about the company, it does seem like this is a widespread problem.

 Whether you’re thinking about switching from OVH or simply looking for a good hosting company, you have plenty of options to choose from.
 Some of the direct competitors like Vultr or Linode are pretty obvious but I wouldn’t dismiss jack-of-all-trades type companies either, such as Hostwinds or InMotion.
 Ultimately, though, the choice is up to you so make sure to check out all of these companies for yourself before making a decision because it’s always smart to know what you’re getting yourself into.

 There is very little doubt in our minds that Kamatera is the best OVH alternative currently available.
 Although all the other companies on our list are very solid in their own right, Kamatera really impressed us with their low prices, good performance, and excellent customer support.
 The service is also remarkably intuitive and easy to use, which is quite rare for cloud computing companies.
 Kamatera is currently offering a 30-day free trial for new users so make sure to go and check them out.
 You can thank us later.